 Looking after your garden

 Many council-owned homes have a garden.
-The maintenance of these gardens is the responsibility of the tenant.
-However, help is available for those who cannot manage their own garden.
+It is the tenant’s responsibility to maintain their garden.
+However, help is available for tenants who cannot manage their own garden.

 The garden standard

-The conditions of your tenancy is that 'You must keep the garden (if any) in a reasonable and tidy condition'.
+The conditions of your tenancy state that 'You must keep the garden (if any) in a reasonable and tidy condition'.

 These standards apply to all tenants who: